-These are large-diameter turned timber logs (24- to 36-in (610 to 914 mm) diameter 40 to 50 ft (12.2 to 15.2 m) long,) held in the desired position from the deck by nylon ropes or chains.
+These are large-diameter logs (24- to 36-inch (610 to 914 mm) diameter, 40 to 50 feet (12.2 to 15.2 m) long) held in the desired position from the deck by nylon ropes or chains.
 They are usually allowed to float with the tide.
 The longer length is preferred as they can distribute the load to a greater number of piles.
 Multiple log camels are made from several smaller diameter logs held together by wire rope at ends and at center.
 They are not as efficient as the single log camels.
 Plastic coated steel pipes have also been used successfully as camels.
 The pipe core is generally filled with foam to ensure positive flotation.
 Log camels fabricated from recycled plastics and composite materials are available.
 Sometimes a series of used tires may be fitted through the log to provide some energy absorption.
 Log camels do not provide much of a separation.
 When a wider separation is needed, other types of camels are more appropriate.
+Consider marine growth as it relates to log camel buoyancy.